expo/expo/docs/pages/tutorial/introduction.md

 - Create an Expo App
 - Break down the app layout and implement it with flexbox
-- Use a native image picker UI to select an image from the platform's media library
+- Use the platform’s UI to select an image from the media library
 - Create a sticker modal using the Modal and FlatList components from React Native
 - Add touch gestures to interact with a sticker
 - Use third-party libraries to capture a screenshot and save it to the disk